Travelling north along the Mosel Valley

 We just haven't felt comfortable here in Germany.
 The folk seem too serious, studious, they're not unfriendly, but neither are they friendly.
 We don't take it personally in the least, they are the way they are, but it's just not for us, and we can't wait to get out of the country tomorrow.

 As a Lancaster flies we're about 350 miles from home, and for once we're looking forward to being back there.

 When we set off tomorrow we are going to make for Ghent in Belgium, which by now is about 'Plan D'.
 The Chef has heard it's nice, though I'm still trying to forgive her for dragging me here to Der Farderland.
-There's a campsite in Ghent, which, if we can get on to it, will give us the opportunity to have a look at the town before heading to Ypres, a town we love, and we do sincerely hope the one small campsite there can accommodate us for a few nights before we sail back next Sunday.
+There's a campsite in Ghent, which, if we can get on to it, will give us the opportunity to have a look at the town before heading to Ypres, a town we love, and we hope the one small campsite there can accommodate us for a few nights before we sail back next Sunday.